 If you choose to drink alcohol, beware of the excess calories.
 Especially in sugary drinks like cocktails and beer.
 The best choices for alcoholic drinks are red wine and spirits.
 If you opt for spirits, have them on the rocks or with water.
 Skip the mixers.
 When you consume alcohol, the body tends to burn less fat and carbs.
 Furthermore, alcohol dehydrates the body.
 So always ensure that you drink a glass of water in between your alcoholic drinks.
 This will lessen the effects of a nasty hangover in the morning.

-There is no need to feel guilty after dining out if you choose smart.
+There is no need to feel guilty after dining out if you choose smartly.
 Instead of worrying, savor the valuable time with your loved ones.